lucassus/blog.bandzarewicz.com/source/_posts/2012-03-09-backbone-dot-js-tdd-with-jasmine-part-one-the-model.markdown

 ### Running the tests

+Initial application already contains pre-configured Guardfile for jasmine.
+It can run javascript specs for our application without the browser!

+{% codeblock Guardfile lang:ruby %}
+group :frontend do
+  guard 'jasmine', :phantomjs_bin => './spec/javascripts/support/phantomjs', :specdoc => :always, :console => :always do
+    watch(%r{app/assets/javascripts/.+(js\.coffee|js)}) { "spec/javascripts" }
+    watch(%r{spec/javascripts/.+(js\.coffee|js)}) { "spec/javascripts" }
+  end
+end
+{% endcodeblock %}

-Just type in the console `guard --group frontend` wait for boot and after several seconds you should see the following output:
+In order to execute our javascript tests just type in the console `guard --group frontend` wait for boot the rails and after several seconds you should see the following output:

 {% codeblock %}
 $ guard --group frontend